CodeClash-ai/RobotRumble/cli/README.md

  4. On windows, you can go ahead and run the program with `./rumblebot.exe`.
 On Macos/Linux, you first need to make the `rumblebot` file runnable by executing `chmod +x ./rumblebot`.
 Then you can run it with `./rumblebot`.

 **Please note**: Just because your robots live in the filesystem does not mean that you can import external dependencies.
 Support for third-party packages is on roadmap, but implementing it is a very nuanced challenge.
 If you really, really need a library, your best bet is to minify it and just include it at the top of your program.

+### Notes
+- The executable in this folder corresponds to a linux build, downloaded from the releases associated with the cli source code (https://github.com/robot-rumble/cli/releases)